Myosotis scorpioides L.

 Calyces - 2.5-4.0 mm long, actinomorphic, 5-lobed less than 1/2 of the way to the base, the lobes all similar in appearance, broadly triangular, moderately to densely pubescent with short, appressed hairs.

 Corollas - Corollas 4-10 mm long, saucer-shaped, the tube 2.0-3.5 mm long, the spreading portion 5-9 mm in diameter, light blue with a yellow spot in the throat, usually pink in bud.
 Stamens inserted near the tip of the corolla tube.
 Pistil 1 per flower, with 2 fused carpels.
 Style 2.0-2.5 mm long, equal to or extending slightly beyond the tips of the nutlets.

 Fruits - Schizocarps splitting into 4 nutlets, these 1-2 mm long, dark brown or black.

 Habitat - Spring branches, streambanks, lake margins.
 Also cultivated.

 Origin - Native to Europe.

 Other info. - This delicate and pretty species is uncommon in Missouri, being found sporadically in wet places.
 It is much more common in the upper Midwest, Northeast, and Northwest.
-It is garden favorite and is nonagressive, rarely escaping cultivation in the Midwest.
+Flowering plants are easily identified by their relatively showy panicles of small, sky-blue flowers.
+The species is distinguished from the lookalike M. stricta by the size of the flowers, which in the latter species are very small (<3 mm diameter).
+Other lookalikes do exist, but none are found in Missouri's wilds.
+M. scorpioides is garden favorite and is nonaggressive, rarely escaping cultivation in the Midwest.

 Photographs taken at Onondaga Cave State Park, Crawford County, MO, 8-20-2014, and in Estes Park, CO, 6-19-2018 (SRTurner).